workmajj/slushbox/README.md

 Description
 -----------

 When building static web pages, you need to reload them often to see your changes.
-[Slushbox](http://www.urbandictionary.com/define.php?term=slushbox) opens local pages and then refreshes them automatically when files in their respective directories (or subdirectories) change.
+[Slushbox](http://www.urbandictionary.com/define.php?term=slushbox) opens web pages and then refreshes them automatically when files in their respective directories (or subdirectories) change.
 So if you edit a CSS file, for example, Slushbox will notice and refresh accordingly.

+Slushbox also works with arbitrary URLs, which helps address situations where a web framework is handling your URL routing or you're working in a dev environment with server-hosted pages.

-At this point, Slushbox has a few known (and probably some unknown!) limitations:
+At this point, Slushbox has a couple known (and probably some unknown!) limitations:

 * Runs only under Mac OS X, since it uses AppleScript for browser control.

 * Currently works only with Google Chrome (not yet tested with Safari, and Firefox has minimal AppleScript support).

-* Has no way to integrate with URLs routed by web frameworks.

 Thanks to Robert Winslow ([@robert_winslow](http://twitter.com/robert_winslow)) for the initial project idea!